zerofish0/axesswrapper/README.md

     getGrades() : replace self.grades with the current grade of th user - done

-    getHomeworks() : replace self.homeworks with the homework of the user
+    getHomeworks(date : str) : replace self.homeworks with the homework of the user of the date (yyyy-mm-dd)- done

-    getStudyPlanner() : replace self.study_planner with the user's planner (this week and the following week)
+    getStudyPlanner(date : str) : replace self.study_planner with the user's planner matching with the date (dd/mm/yyyy) - done